 If you have any questions or concerns, please contact a librarian!

-Wherever you see the words "Ask a Librarian" on the library website, you can access the library's reference librarian chat function.
-This chat is active even while the library buildings are closed.
+Wherever you see "Ask a Librarian" on the library website, you can chat with a Kirkwood librarian.
 Just click on "Ask a Librarian" and a window will open where you can type in your question and get help in real time.

 The library can share screens or video chat using Zoom software.
 It's a great way to get research help!
 Use the "Ask a Librarian" chat function to get started.

 Just follow the link below, select a day and time, and fill out the form.
 There's also a spot to enter your phone number so you can get a reminder text before your appointment.

 The Library has adapted some faculty services due to safety concerns.
 However, almost all resources and services remain available.
 See the Library's Faculty Services Guide for details on the many services and resources we provide to faculty.
 We are here to support you!